fbeauKmi/V2.3934/mods/peek-a-boo/README.md

 > This mod is still under development,  the documention and files in the repo are still subject to contain errors.

 > [!WARNING]
 > **This mount needs 90mm free space behind the skirt.
-Make sure you have enough space so as not to collide with the electal hardware**
+Make sure you have enough space so as not to collide with the electrical hardware**

 ![peek-a-boo](./images/peek-a-boo.gif)